 - Accepted identity change immediately (weeks, not months)

 For developers, the window for easy adaptation is closing.
-The ones who moved fast have captured the premium positions.
-Those still debating will find themselves playing catch-up.
+The ones who moved fast have captured the premium positions and are seeing massive productivity gains.
+Those still debating language specializations will find themselves playing catch-up.

-The bottom line: The developer identity is fundamentally shifting across multiple dimensions.
+The bottom line: The developer identity is fundamentally shifting from language-specific coding to system-level problem solving.
 Speed of embracing this new identity beats technical perfectionism every time.